 Fi's final scene.
 For every one that considered it a Tear Jerker, there's gonna be someone who will consider it unbearably corny.
 Fi's singing animation is equal measures Nightmare Fuel and Narm.
 At least her voice is nice.

 The wrappings on Zelda's hair look almost exactly like the foam netting they use to pack fruit.
-Or those toys that trap your fingers in them if you try to pull them out.
+Or like a Chinese finger trip.

 The hair accessories, bracelets and sandals also glow a bright, almost neon blue, which really clashes with her serene, white goddess dress.